kubernetes/enhancements/keps/sig-scheduling/5491-dra-list-types-for-attributes/README.md

 logs or events for this purpose.
 -->

+Check for `ResourceSlice` objects whose devices set one of the list-typed `DeviceAttribute` fields (`ints`/`bools`/`strings`/`versions`), or `ResourceClaim` objects whose `constraints[].{matchAttribute,distinctAttribute}` reference such an attribute.
+There is no dedicated "feature in use" gauge metric; this is a reasonable API-inspection fallback since the fields themselves are the signal of use.

 ###### How can someone using this feature know that it is working for their instance?

 <!--